 Unfortunately, there are many reasons for bread machine bread collapses.
 Below are some of the most common reasons with potential solutions.
 FYI – If you like to bake homemade bread in your oven, many of these problems can also occur with oven-baked breads.
-However, if you are looking for bread recipes, please visit Bread Dad’s bread machine recipes or oven baked bread recipes sections.
+However, if you are looking for bread recipes, please visit Bread Dad’s bread machine recipes or easy bread recipes sections.

 Bread Collapses & Mishappen Bread Tops

 Read the manufacturer’s instruction manual for your bread machine to make sure you are operating your bread machine safely and effectively.
-Most manuals have tips on how to fix bread collapses associated with your particular machine.
+Your manuals should have tips on how to fix bread collapses associated with your particular machine.
 In addition, always wear oven mitts when dealing with a hot bread machine, hot oven, etc.

 Reasons & Solutions

 - Not measuring the ingredients correctly.
 You should use a proper measuring spoon (do not use a dinner spoon to measure ingredients), you should not over or underfill a measuring cup, etc. For the most accurate results, many people (especially international bakers) like to use a kitchen scale.

 - Too much liquid was added.
 Measure your liquid ingredients carefully.
 If the dough looks too wet, you can add a little more flour (gradually) until the dough consistency looks right.

 - Using old or stale yeast.
 Make sure that your yeast has not expired and/or your yeast has not been exposed to moisture/heat/light (which can quickly degrade the yeast).
 Always use relatively new yeast.
 I also like to keep my yeast jar (tightly sealed) in the refrigerator (as this extends the yeast’s storage life).
 Other people like to keep their yeast jar in the freezer.
 If you want to learn how to test your yeast to see if it is active enough, you should read the Red Star Yeast article Dry Yeast: How to Proof or Test Activity.